mainmatter/mainmatter.com/workshops/_posts/2017-01-17-phoenix-for-rubyists.md

     item_type: lecture
     start_time: '10:45'
     duration: 30
+- title: Writing Modular Programs
+  description: Elixirs module system allows us to define layers of related functions.
+    In this part of the course, we'll explore the concepts of modules, and the ability to reference code in one module from another.
+  duration: 90
+  agenda_items:
+  - title: Basic Metaprogramming
+    description: 'While the `use` macro is not strictly a directive, it''s of particular importance when considering "mixins" for common functionaliy across multiple modules.

+'
+    item_type: lecture
+    start_time: '9:35'
+    duration: 25
+  - title: Modules & Three Important Directives
+    description: Modules are just a group of several functions, some of which may be private and some of which may be public.
+Modules give us the ability to define named functions using the `def` macro, which offer a few other features that were unavailable in the world of anonymous functions
+    item_type: lecture
+    start_time: '9:00'
+    duration: 15
+  - title: 'EXERCISE: Mission Control'
+    description: 'We''ve got a set of tests for a couple of Elixir modules that are used to control a space ship.
+Alter the code to make the unit tests pass, and ensure that you''ve kept as much of each module''s internal functionality private as possible.

+'
+    item_type: exercise
+    start_time: '9:15'
+    duration: 20
+  - title: 'EXERCISE: Extending a module'
+    description: 'The `use` macro can essentially be used to decorate a module with some code from another '
+    item_type: exercise
+    start_time: '10:00'
+    duration: 30
+- title: Working With Data Structures
+  description: 'Earlier we outlined and worked with several different types of data
+    structures.
+Let''s take a closer look at some ways

+'
+  duration: 135
+  agenda_items:
+  - title: 'EXERCISE: Map, Filter, Reduce'
+    description: We have a program that starts with a list of objects read from a file.
+Using the built-in functions available in the `Enum` and `Map` modules, filter out "inactive" items (objects where the "active" attribute is not `true`), and then log a list of object names to the console.
+    item_type: exercise
+    start_time: '10:30'
+    duration: 30
+  - title: Lunch
+    description: Break for Lunch
+    item_type: break
+    start_time: '12:00'
+    duration: 45
+  - title: 'EXERCISE: Comprehensions'
+    description: Take another pass at the previous exercise, and use a comprehension to devise a concise solution.
+    item_type: exercise
+    start_time: '11:30'
+    duration: 30
+  - title: Taming List Enumeration with Comprehensions
+    description: Often we find ourselves looping over something enumerable, mapping values into another list, and potentially filtering out some unwanted items.
+      **Comprehensions use a generator and a filter** to provide some excellent syntactic sugar for this kind of task.
+    item_type: lecture
+    start_time: '11:00'
+    duration: 30
 - title: Request, Response
   description: A Phoenix app can basically be boiled down to a function that receives
     a HTTP request, and returns a response.
 We'll begin with this premise, and start